yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`SDK_ARCH`
       The target architecture for the SDK.
 Typically, you do not directly set this variable.
 Instead, use :term:`SDKMACHINE`.

+   :term:`SDK_BUILDINFO_FILE`
+      When using the :ref:`image-buildinfo <ref-classes-image-buildinfo>` class,
+      specifies the file in the SDK to write the build information into.
+The default value is "``/buildinfo``".

    :term:`SDK_CUSTOM_TEMPLATECONF`
       When building the extensible SDK, if :term:`SDK_CUSTOM_TEMPLATECONF` is set to